skyi97/leg_bone_measurement_software/README.md

 Numpy library was used to work with this corrdinates to identify bone landmarks and perform measurements.

 ## _01_execution_related.py
-contains the execution script.
+Contains the execution script.
 It handles the process of loading the STL file and converting it to VTK object for handling, identifying landmarks on bones and calling functions from _02_femur_functions and _02_tibia_functions to measure the bone parameters and output the result to a .csv file.
 Also performs actions to take screenshots from coronal, saggittal, and axial view to be used to identify anomalies.
 ![image](https://github.com/user-attachments/assets/3bdee4dc-f1e6-445d-8d8f-cbe26c42d24e)

 ## _02_femur_functions.py
-contains functions that are intended to be used for STL files of femur bones only.
+Contains functions that are intended to be used for STL files of femur bones only.
 Functions here will receive VTK object that are segments of the femur and identify landmarks on the femur to perform measurements

 ## _02_tibia_functions.py
-contains functions to measure tibia parameters.
+Contains functions to measure tibia parameters.

 ## _03_misc_functions.py
-contains functions used by femur and tibia measurement functtions.
+Contains functions used by femur and tibia measurement functtions.
 These misc functions uses mathematical methods such as circle fitting that are needed to find parameters on the bones.
 Uses scipy, matplotlib

 Example of circle fitting function usage, use sampling of the outer radius of tibia plateau to calculate circle center and radius that forms a circle of best fit.